ejamesc/rndr/README.md

 # rndr

 rndr serves templates that are rendered using https://github.com/unrolled/render.
-I mostly use it when I need to quickly prototype something, to be used in a Go webapp.
+I mostly use it when I'm designing templates for my Go webapps.

 Installation: